 Can I choose my own book?

 Absolutely!
-You can choose any book from our list, or any other book that meets the challenge prompt for that month.
+You can choose any book from our lists or any other book that meets the challenge theme of the challenge prompt.
 In fact, if you really enjoy an off-list book you select, we’d love to hear about it on this form.
-Keep in mind that if you want to participate in our monthly book discussion groups, those are created for a sub-set of books from the list.

-Can I recommend a book for a future month?
+Can I recommend a book for one of the age range book lists?

 Will there be an opportunity to discuss the books we read?

 While we won’t have formal discussions set up since everyone will read in a different order, there is an ongoing opportunity to start a thread to discuss your challenge read in our Together forum.
 You can find the Lifetime of Reading forum here.
 Additionally, you can join our Facebook group to chat with other challenge participants.

 Can I join a reading challenge after January?